AceStraynj/computerSafetyResearch/README.md

 ## Internet
 ### Would you scan a QR code if it was...
-- At a restaurant | Yes/No
+- At a restaurant.......Yes/No
-- On a flyer on campus | Yes/No
+- On a flyer on campus.......Yes/No
-- On a flyer on a street | Yes/No
+- On a flyer on a street.......Yes/No
-- Shown by a friend | Yes/No
+- Shown by a friend.......Yes/No
-- Shown by a stranger | Yes/No
+- Shown by a stranger.......Yes/No

 ### Would you connect to public Wi-Fi in/at a...
-- Restaurant | Yes/No
+- Restaurant.......Yes/No
-- College Campus | Yes/No
+- College Campus.......Yes/No
-- Hotel | Yes/No
+- Hotel.......Yes/No
-- Airplane | Yes/No
+- Airplane.......Yes/No
-- Cafe | Yes/No
+- Cafe.......Yes/No

 ### Would you click a link in an email if...
-- It was sent by a friend | Yes, without double-checking/Yes, after looking carefully/No
+- It was sent by a friend.......Yes, without double-checking/Yes, after looking carefully/No
-- It was sent from a stranger | Yes, without double-checking/Yes, after looking carefully/No
+- It was sent from a stranger.......Yes, without double-checking/Yes, after looking carefully/No
-- It came from a service you subscribe to | Yes, without double-checking/Yes, after looking carefully/No
+- It came from a service you subscribe to.......Yes, without double-checking/Yes, after looking carefully/No
-- It asked for your banking information | Yes, without double-checking/Yes, after looking carefully/No
+- It asked for your banking information.......Yes, without double-checking/Yes, after looking carefully/No

 ### Do you use VPNs?
 - Always